button-inc/service-development-toolkit/docs/developer-guide.md

 #### Happo screenshots

-To run generate happo screenshots locally:
+To generate happo screenshots locally:

 - create an `.env` file based on `env.example` and contact Button Inc. for credentials
 - `cd` into the desired package and run `yarn happo run`